 Wondering how much the average in-ground pool could set you back if you live in Los Angeles this year?
 Since pools are customizable, this number can vary based on several different factors.

-For example, a basic, medium-sized pool that measures 14 feet by 30 feet, can average around $45,000, while a larger, 20 by 40-foot high-end pool with various features can land between $70,000-$90,000, with walls, fences, and landscaping adding on $125,000 or more.
+For example, a basic, medium-sized pool measuring 14 feet by 30 feet can average around $45,000, while a larger, 20 by 40-foot high-end pool with various features can land between $70,000 and $90,000, with walls, fences, and landscaping adding $125,000 or more.
 Custom pools, in general, range from $120,000-$160,000 even without any upscale custom features.

 Whether you’re looking for a high-end backyard pool experience or want to invest in a more wallet-friendly pool style, the right pool company can tailor your investment to match your budget, requirements, and style and increase property value for years to come.